RandomTutel/obsidian-colored-underline/README.md

 ---

-This plugin is especially usefull for people who like the more "classic" way of highlighting things.
+This plugin is especially useful for users who prefer the classic way of highlighting text.

-I hope you like it!
+I hope you enjoy it!